shimizu1995/mcp-secure-shell/README.md

       "message": "sudo commands are not allowed for security reasons" }
   ],
   "defaultErrorMessage": "This command is not allowed.
-Please contact system administrator.", "mergeMode": "merge"
+Please contact system administrator."
 }
 ```